SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

 .. http:get:: /browse/origin/(origin_id)/ts/(timestamp)/directory/[(path)/]

-    HTML view for browsing the content of a directory reachable from the root directory (including itself) associated to a specific visit (identified by its timestamp) of a SWH origin.
+    HTML view for browsing the content of a directory reachable from the root directory (including itself) associated to a visitof a SWH origin closest to a provided timestamp.

     The content of the directory is first sorted in lexicographical order and the sub-directories are displayed before the regular files.